SELinuxProject/selinux-notebook/src/reference_policy.md

 QUIET = n
 ```

-2. From *rpmbuild/SOURCES/./selinux-policy-&lt;commit_num&gt;* run *make conf*
+-   From *rpmbuild/SOURCES/selinux-policy-<commit_num\>* run *make conf*
     to initialise the build (it creates two important files in
-   *./selinux-policy-&lt;commit_num&gt;/policy/modules/kernel* called
+    *./selinux-policy-<commit_num\>/policy/modules/kernel* called
     *corenetwork.te* and *corenetwork.if*).
-3. From *rpmbuild/SOURCES/./selinux-policy-&lt;commit_num&gt;* run
+-   From *rpmbuild/SOURCES/selinux-policy-<commit_num\>* run
     *make install-src* to install source at policy build location.
-4. Change to the */etc/selinux/targeted-FEDORA/src/policy* directory where
+-   Change to the */etc/selinux/targeted-FEDORA/src/policy* directory where
     the policy has been installed.
-5. Run *make load* to build the policy, add the modules to the store
+-   Run *make load* to build the policy, add the modules to the store
     and install the binary kernel policy plus its supporting
     configuration files.
     -  Note that the policy store will default to
        */var/lib/selinux/targeted-FEDORA*, with the modules in
-    *active/modules/400/&lt;module_name&gt;*, there will also be CIL
+       *active/modules/400/<module_name\>*, there will also be CIL
        versions of the modules.
-6. Install the *permissivedomains.cil* module as follows:
+-   Install the *permissivedomains.cil* module as follows:
     -  *semodule -s targeted-FEDORA -i permissivedomains.cil*
-7. The policy should now be built and can be checked using tools such
+-   The policy should now be built and can be checked using tools such
     as ***apol**(8)* or loaded by editing the */etc/selinux/config*
-    file (setting to **permissive** mode for safety), running
+    file (setting to ***permissive*** mode for safety), running
     '*touch /.autorelabel*' and rebooting the system.
 It should have the
     same number of rules, types, classes etc. as the original release.